prebid/prebid.github.io/prebid-mobile/code-integration-android.md

  * Register ad units for prebid.
  *
  * Replace "PREBID-SERVER-ACCOUNT-ID" with your Prebid Server account ID.
+ *
+ * If you are using a Prebid Server host other than AppNexus, be sure
+ * to replace 'Host.APPNEXUS'.
  */
 try {
     Prebid.init(getApplicationContext(), adUnits, "PREBID-SERVER-ACCOUNT-ID", Prebid.AdServer.DFP, Host.APPNEXUS);